Minimum stationary values of sparse random directed graphs: Introduction

 \end{thm}

-To simplify the notations, we avoid using \(\ceil{\cdot}\) and \(\floor{\cdot}\) to make certain parameters integers.
+To simplify the notation, we avoid using \(\ceil{\cdot}\) and \(\floor{\cdot}\) to make certain parameters integers.
 Such omissions should be clear from the context and do not affect the validity of the proofs.

-The rest of paper contains four sections: \autoref{sec:branching} studies the properties of marked branching processes; \autoref{sec:graph} describes a graph exploration process and shows that it can be coupled with a marked branching process; using these results, \autoref{sec:pi:min} proves \autoref{thm:main}; finally in \autoref{sec:app} we give some applications, including the proof of \autoref{thm:hitcov}.